The Four Criteria for

 R&D Credit Eligibility

-Most, but not all, research and development activities qualify for the credit.
-The IRS defines a clear four-part test to determine eligibility—federal and state programs are typically based on the same framework.
+Not every R&D activity qualifies for the credit.
+The IRS applies a four-part test to determine eligibility, and most state programs follow the same framework.
+A plain-language outline is below.

 Download the 4-Part Test PDF